Yenisey Governorate: Administrative division

 The administrative-territorial division of the Yenisei province remained basically unchanged until 1924.
 Only the volost division changed.
 The number of volosts in the province is 35.
 Turukhansky Krai is divided into 3 sections, the same volosts.

-Since 1898, the okrugs (districts) of the Yenisei Governorate were again called uezd (counties).
+Since 1898, the okrugs (districts) of the Yenisei Governorate were called uezd (counties) again.
 At the end of the 19th century, the Yeniseysk Governorate included 5 uezds (since 1898 - okrugs) and the Turukhansky Krai.